ML4C: Seeing Causality Through Latent Vicinity: Introduction

 The methods of causal learning mostly fall into four categories: constraint-based, score-based, continuous optimization method and functional causal models.
 Each of these methods takes a given dataset as input and outputs a DAG but with different criteria.
 For instance, the DAG should be consistent with conditional independencies in the data (constraint-based); or it is optimal w.r.t. a pre-defined score function under either combinatorial constraint (score-based) or continuous equality constraint (continuous optimization).
 In a nutshell, these methods can be viewed as \textit{unsupervised} since they do not access additional datasets associated with ground truth causal relations.

-A new line of research called \textit{Supervised} Causal Learning (SCL), on the other hand, aims to learn causal relations in the supervised fashion: the algorithm has access to datasets associated with ground truth causal relations, in the hope that such supervision is beneficial to learning causal relations on newly unseen datasets.
+A new line of research called \textit{Supervised} Causal Learning (SCL), on the other hand, aims to learn causal relations in the supervised fashion: the algorithm has access to datasets associated with ground truth causal relations, in the hope that learning causal relations on newly unseen datasets benefits from such supervision.
 Despite several existing works on this direction (see Related Work), a fundamental question remains unanswered: \textit{How is supervised causal learning possible}?
 Specifically, compared with unsupervised causal learning methods, can we gain additional benefits from supervision?
-If the answer is positive, then what are the benefits?
+If the answer is yes, then what are the benefits?

-We tackle the problem by first seeing crucial connection between SCL and causal structure identifiability.
-Considering the problem of causal learning on discrete data, theorem in~\citep{meek2013strong} states that, under standard assumptions (i.e., Markov assumption, faithfulness and causal sufficiency), we can only identify a graph up to its Markov equivalence class.
+We tackle the problem by first seeing crucial connections between SCL and causal structure identifiability.
+Considering the problem of causal learning on discrete data, the theorem in~\citep{meek2013strong} states that, under standard assumptions (i.e., Markov assumption, faithfulness and causal sufficiency), we can only identify a graph up to its Markov equivalence class.
 Markov equivalence class is the set of DAGs having same skeleton and same v-structures, which can be represented by CPDAG (Completed Partially Directed Acyclic Graph).
 Thus, the (un)directed edges in the CPDAG indicate (non-)identifiable causal relations.
 Each non-identifiable edge in CPDAG can be oriented by either direction to equivalently fit the observational data.
-Given an SCL algorithm with learning target as the orientation of an edge, we see that it is not better than random guessing (or could be worse due to sample bias in training data) to predict any non-identifiable edge since we can assign either $X\rightarrow Y$ or $X\leftarrow Y$ with same input dataset.
-This statement is applicable to general learning target since an SCL algorithm can take different target such as orientation of an edge, the whole DAG, or others.
+Given an SCL algorithm with the learning target as the orientation of an edge, we see that it is not better than random guessing (or could be worse due to sample bias in training data) to predict any non-identifiable edge since we can assign either $X\rightarrow Y$ or $X\leftarrow Y$ with the same input dataset.

-\begin{restatable}{proposition}{IDENRANDGUESS} If the learning target is non-identifiable (i.e., every edge in the target is non-identifiable) a priori, then SCL is not better than random guessing (i.e., in an adversarial setting). \end{restatable}
+\begin{restatable}{observation}{IDENRANDGUESS} Considering the learning target is the orientation of an edge.
+If the edge is non-identifiable a priori, then supervised causal learning is no better than random guessing. \end{restatable}